-To explore the dormancy levels of the seeds, i.e., whether final germination varied as a function of storage time and water potential, we fitted GLMMs with binomial distribution, in which germination proportion was the response variable.
-Explanatory fixed factors were the storage and water potential treatments.
-Random factors included subpopulation nested within summit in the model formula: Final germination (germinated, viable - germinated) ~ storage * water potential + (1|summit/subpopulation), family = binomial.e (see details in TS3)
+To explore the dormancy levels of the seeds, i.e., whether final germination varied as a function of storage time (2 storage treatments: fresh and after-ripened seeds) and water potential (7 water potential levels), we fitted GLMMs with binomial distribution, in which germination proportion was the response variable.
+Storage treatments were carefully distributed across all subpopulations to ensure representation from all four submits in both storage treatments.
+Explanatory fixed factors were the storage and water potential treatments (N= 24).
+Random factors included subpopulation nested within summit in the model formula: Final germination (germinated, viable - germinated) ~ storage * water potential + (1|summit/subpopulation), family = binomial.
+Analyses were repeated with the subset of subpopulations which had been sowed in both storage treatments and results remained consistent (see details in Table S3).

-To test our primary prediction, i.e., whether ψb varied as a function of subpopulation microclimate, we calculated the water potential germination thresholds of each subpopulation by fitting hydro-time models with the seedr package (.
-For each subpopulation, the model returned the , i.e. the lower water potential threshold beyond which germination (Bradford, 1990)these.
+To test our primary prediction, i.e., whether ψb varied as a function of subpopulation microclimate, we calculated the water potential germination thresholds of each subpopulation by fitting hydro-time models with the seedr package (Bradford hydrotime representation for each subpopulation can be checked in Figure S2).
+For each subpopulation, seedr package model returned the estimate the ψb for the 50th germination percentil, i.e. the lower water potential threshold beyond which germination does not reach 50%.
+The package applies a multistep process following the exact theoretical model (Bradford, 1990).
+Germination needs to be organised in three columns: the experimental value of water potential treatment (x)*, time since the beginning of the experiment (t) and cumulative germination proportion.
+Before applying the models, germination data from each replicate (i.e. petri dish) is aggregated.
+First, it transforms the time values (t) and experimental water potential (x)* to median base water potential xbg applying the following formula, being θ the hydro time constant:

+xbg=x-θ∕t

+Secondly, cumulative germination proportion is transformed to probit and third adjust the following line:

+probit=m⋅xbg+b

+Fourth, run iterations to optimize the θ value to increase the R2 of the model.
+Finally, it calculates the base water potential (ψb) of the 50th percentile as:

+xb50=-b∕m

+And the sigma σ (standard deviation) of the ψb as:

+σ=1∕m

+For three of the subpopulations, with the fresh seed storage treatment (A00, B03 and B07), some replicates (i.e. petri dishes) did not reach 50% germination in water, resulting in positive ψb consequently for further analysis these positive values were assigned a maximum value of 0.
 Then, we modelled ψb as a function of the subpopulation’s microclimate (measured as GDD, see above) using GLMMs with Gaussian distribution.
 Explanatory fixed factors were the storage treatment and the subpopulation’s specific GDD.
-The summit was included as a random factor (and not subpopulation, as before, since in this case each subpopulation provided one data point for the model) in the model formula: ψb ~ storage * GDD + (1|summit), family = Gaussian.
-We found a significant interaction storage * GDD, wasconsequently, we tested each storage treatment separately to check if ψb varied according to GDD in fresh vs. after ripened seeds.
-Model formula: ψb ~ GDD + (1|summit), family = Gaussian.esTS
+The summit was included as a random factor (and not subpopulation, as before, since in this case each subpopulation provided one data point for the model, N= 18) in the model formula: ψb ~ storage * GDD + (1|summit), family = Gaussian.
+We found a significant interaction between storage andGDD, meaning that the relationship between GDD and ψb was different between both storage treatments.
+To test the strength of that relationship, we tested each storage treatment.
+Model formula: ψb ~ GDD + (1|summit), family = Gaussian.
+Analyses were repeated with the subset of subpopulations which had been sowed in both storage treatments and results remained consistent, details can be checked at Table S4.